 - Attend the Civic Engagement Scholars program kick-off training and mid-year training

 - Complete a minimum of 50 community service hours throughout the course of the program (August 2014 - May 2015)

 - Attend three community-focused events or programs selected from a menu approved by CCEL

 - Write a final reflection summary about the scholars experience

 - Maintain academic good standing throughout the course of the program

-For more information about becoming a civic engagement scholar, please refer to the program requirements or FAQ page.
-Highlights from the 2010-2011 program, the 2011-2012 program, and the 2012-2013 program are also now available.
+For more information about becoming a Civic Engagement Scholar, please refer to the program requirements or FAQ page.
+Highlights from the 2013-2014 program are also now available.